Danillo-Gamezo/Asuka2/README.md

 ## Host your bot
 You can host the bot on Heroku, Zeit or on a VPS.
-I personnally use Zeit because it's easier to setup but the explanations can be applied for Heroku.
+I personnally use Heroku.
 Hosting on a VPS will just require you to upload the ".env"  file and start the script in a terminal with the command ```node bot.js```.
 Heroku and Zeit are mainly made for the web, that's why both will be waiting for a Web reponse.
 This line in "bot.js" make the script working on the hosters:

 ```